Here’s what you need to know to protect your business and yourself.

 Voice is a unique personal identifier that is readily accessible to fraudsters.
 This is certainly true for public figures including celebrities, politicians and business leaders, but the reality is that anyone could be a target.
 Online videos, speeches, conference calls, phone conversations and social media posts can all be used to gather the data needed to train a system to clone a voice.

 Voice biometric spoofing — Voice is a unique identifier and reliable measure for biometric security.
 However, criminals can use presentation attacks including recorded voice, computer-altered voice and synthetic voice, or voice cloning, to fool voice biometric systems into thinking they hear the real, authorized user and grant access to sensitive information and accounts.

 Phishing scams – Online AI voice cloning software also enables a new breed of phishing scams that exploit the fact that a victim believes they are talking to someone they trust.
 Last year, a UK-based CEO was tricked into transferring more than $240,000 based on a phone call that he believed was from his boss, the CEO of the organization’s German parent company.

 Scams like this are an evolution of email scams where an executive email is spoofed in attempt to have the recipient divulge bank account numbers, credit card information, passwords and other sensitive data.
 Now scammers, armed with voice clones, are using phone calls and voicemail.
 And the attacks aren’t just threatening businesses.
 In a new breed of the “grandma scam” criminals are posing as family members who need emergency funds.

 Misinformation – Fake news and similar forms of misinformation pose a serious threat.
 Many of us are familiar with how manipulated video to impact the political landscape.
 For example, a popular video shows Barack Obama calling Trump a – well, let’s just say it wasn’t very nice.
 It also wasn’t real.
-Online and AI voice cloning software technology will further fuel these efforts to sway public opinion, drum up fake campaign donations, defame public figures, and more.
+AI-based text-to-speech software technology will further fuel these efforts to sway public opinion, drum up fake campaign donations, defame public figures, and more.
 On the business front, consider how manipulated executive or public figure statements could affect the stock market.